 In the Dialogue Systems Group at Cambridge University, he then worked on statistical approaches to dialogue management, in particular POMDPs (Partially-Observable Markov Decision Processes).
 The focus of his work was on user modelling/simulation and dialogue systems evaluation.
 He was involved in a EPSRC project as well as the EU FP7 project CLASSiC.

-Currently, Simon is research fellow in the Interaction Lab at Heriot-Watt University in Edinburgh, working primarily on the EU project JAMES.
+Currently, Simon is research fellow in the Interaction Lab at Heriot-Watt University in Edinburgh, working primarily on the ERC project STAC.

 Edinburgh, EH14 4AS